 "Tao Lin's books and stories are not always easy to get into.
 I'd read a few and never fully connected until Tai Pei.
 The deceptively plain prose and seemingly uneventful plot are actually powerfully symbolic of the numb characters he follows here.
 I'd say that Lin and his book perfectly characterize a generation hiding behind drugs and technology, terrified of figuring out who they might actually be.
 No one else is writing like this."

 5. Loose Woman by Sandra Cisneros

-"You've probably read Cisneros' classic book of short stories, The House on Mango Street.
-I was introduced to that text in Women's Lit class in college and lapped up her colorfully, sensuously described narratives, specifically the way she describes her experience as a Mexican American.
+"You may have heard of Cisneros' classic book of short stories, The House on Mango Street.
+I was introduced to that text in Women's Lit class in college and lapped up her sensuously described narratives, often about her experience as a Mexican American woman.
 This led me to Loose Woman, her book of poetry.
-She shows every shade that it means to be a woman — or a human, for that matter: at once fragile and super-powered, hard and soft, beautiful and messy.
+She shows every shade of being a woman — or a human, for that matter: at once fragile and super-powered, hard and soft, beautiful and messy.
 There are a lot of pages folded in this one."